Buildings of artistic and historical importance are often listed and protected by law.

 Inspired by the Hobo signs of the early 1900’s, I created three pictograms to identify buildings worth to be loved, with interesting interiors, or to be torn down without remorse.
 I also created and promoted a website to initiate a register of such buildings, in my neighborhood to begin with, soon to be extended to the whole city of Milan.

-No famous architect was spared, no prisoners taken.
+No famous architect to be spared, no prisoners taken.

 I attracted attention, got reviews and interviews, but overall the initiative was far from successful and soon died out.